sbtourist/nimrod/README.md

 It currently provides the following features:

 * On-the-fly registration of logs to process.
-* Dynamic, almost real-time processing of logs.
+* Almost real-time logs processing for metrics extraction.
 * Different types of metrics with basic statistical information attached and history management.
-* No configuration, completely web-based.
-* Json-over-Http.
+* Web-based, Javascript-friendly JSON-over-HTTP server, with default support for Cross Origin Resource Sharing on GET requests.

 # Usage